Soothysay/Automated-ANN/README.md

 # Automated-ANN
-This is my work for olytics Partners
+This is my work for Solytics Partners
+Dataset from Kaggle